zcyrusiqm/NationBuilderCert/peopleEndpoint/README.md

-# Nation Builder Surveys + Contact web app
+# Nation Builder People API Endpoint web app

 ## Purpose of this application
-- Allow user to create a Nation Builder Survey
+- Create a person
-- Log a contact when someone answers a survey question
+- Update the person
+- Delete the person

 ## Available Scripts